hustjiangtao/tornado-demo/README.md

 ## urls.py

+Urls.py is the routers for searching application handler, and the regex can be used here to match handler with the url.
+A handler can handle the application.

 ## handlers

+A handler can handle a application matched the given url.

 ## database

+SQL models and SQL operations are defined here.

 ## static

+Static files including favicon.ico, images, css, js files and so on.

 ## templates

+Template files.

 ## lib

+Common functions.

 ## scripts

+Some script files.

 ## crawlers

+Crawler files.

 ## Pipfile

+File about python environment.
+Including pip source, python packages, packages for development and other requires.

 ## Pipfile.lock

+Details about python packages and environment requires.

 ## LICENSE

+License file.
+[Apache License - 2.0]